Multimodal Financial Foundation Models (MFFMs): Progress, Prospects, and Challenges: Landscape of MFFMs: Progress and Prospect

 \subsubsection{\textbf{Multimodal retrieval-augment generation} (MRAG)}

-The ability to retrieve relevant information efficiently from a large database is crucial for the success of financial AI systems.
+The ability to retrieve relevant information efficiently from a large database is crucial for the success of FinAI systems.
 Enhancing retrieval-augmented generation capabilities will enable more precise and contextually aware responses from AI models, significantly improving their usefulness in complex financial decision-making processes.